Experience in AP Style or AP Style Required

 I once heard someone say that photography and writing are the two professions that everyone thinks they can do.
 From the outside both of them look very simple.
 After all, all you have to do to get the same picture as Ansel Adams is stand in the same place with the same kind of camera at the same time of day in similar weather.
 Of course, that isn’t the point.
 No one cares if you can copy Ansel Adams.
 What makes him a great photographer is being able to see a great photograph where one hasn’t been seen before.

-Writing is similar.
-Everyone can write.
-That isn’t the point.
-Describing what a murder scene looks like doesn’t make you Stephen King, and telling people why you think Microsoft sucks doesn’t make you a professional technology writer.
 A professional writer can hide their writing style.
 More specifically, they can write in the style that is requested.
 This skill is not common and therefore hard to quantify.
 Often, it falls into the, “I know it when I see it,” realm.
-So, when a client is paying good money for professional writing, they default to saying “AP Style” and hope it scares off the average non-professional.
+So, when a client is paying good money for professional writing, they default to saying “AP Style” and hope it scares off the average non-professional who doesn’t know what AP style is.
 I’m not sure that it works, but I suppose it is better than nothing.

 Learn AP Style

 There are a lot of things in writing that can’t be taught, or that only come with experience, but the AP Style is not one of them.
-There is a book.
+There is an AP Stylebook.
 Buy it, and flip through it a little.
 Don’t bother trying to read it cover to cover.
 It is a reference not a how-to book.
 Keep it on your desk next to where you write.
-As you go about your daily writings, don’t skip over those things you don’t quite know, and don’t guess.
-If you don’t know whether something should or should not be capitalized, look it up.
-When you don’t know if that phrase requires a hyphen, or is considered slang, look it up.

 In the mean time, that doesn’t mean you can’t make yourself a better AP Style writer by doing some up front homework.